Have questions about steel roofing?

 Q: Do you cut the angles on the panels for valleys or hip roofs?

-A: No, all of the panels that we manufacture and distribute for are cut square.
+A: No, all of the panels that we roll form and distribute for are cut straight, no angles.

 Q: Do the HardyRib or EconoRib panels come with the holes pre-drilled for the screws?